RubixML/ML/docs/probabilistic.md

 }
 ```

-## Joint Probabilities of a Single Sample
+## Probabilities of a Single Sample
 Predict the probabilities of a single sample and return the joint distribution:
 ```php
 public probaSample(array $sample) : array